Kotlin/dokka/docs/topics/runners/cli.md

     </def>
     <def title="failOnWarning">
         <p>
-            Whether to fail documentation generation if Dokka emits a warning or an error.
+            Whether to fail documentation generation if Dokka has emitted a warning or an error.
             The process waits until all errors and warnings have been emitted first.
         </p>
         <p>This setting works well with <code>reportUndocumented</code></p>